Learning the Crystal Structure Genome for Property Classification: Results and discussion

-Since we do not explicitly have elemental composition information in the XRD patterns, we expect the model to have difficulty making predictions in materials from the same family, i.e., with similar crystal structures yet different compositions and various properties.
-To that end, we examine the model performance on the perovskite family (\autoref{tab:perovskite}).
-All compounds listed here were removed from the dataset for this classification task.
+Since we do not explicitly have elemental composition information in the XRD patterns, we expect the model to have difficulty making predictions on materials from the same family, i.e., with similar crystal structures yet different compositions and various properties.
+To that end, we examine the performance of our structure-based model on the $AB$O$_3$ perovskite family (\autoref{tab:perovskite}).
+All compounds listed here were removed from the training and validation dataset for this classification task.

 Overall the model performs poorly in classifying metals from insulators in the perovskite family.
-We find the model tends to predict all trigonal ($R3c$ and $R\bar{3}c$) compounds to be insulators, and gives high probability scores to the wrong class.
-The model in general exhibits low confidence scores in predicting the $Pnma$ and $P2_1/c$ phases, which is reasonable since minor structural distortions in these materials could drive metal-to-insulator transitions \cite{RevModPhys.70.1039}, while the change in diffraction patterns might be indistinguishable to the model.
-The model also makes more insulator predictions than metals in this family, whereas the true labels are more balanced.
+We find the model tends to predict all orthorhombic $Pnma$ compounds to be insulators.
+However, \Autoref{fig:database_stats} shows that metals and insulators are quite balanced for the orthorhomic crystal system.
+It is therefore not clear why our model exhibits such behavior.
+The model in general exhibits low confidence scores in predicting most of the perovskite materials, which is reasonable since minor structural distortions in these materials could drive metal-to-insulator transitions \cite{RevModPhys.70.1039}, while the change in diffraction patterns might be indistinguishable to the model.
 The model performance in the perovskite family is reasonable since undoubtedly chemistry and interactions among different microscopic electronic, spin, and orbital degrees-of-freedom play a significant role in determining materials properties.
-Although the perovskite famility poses a challenge to deepKNet, the poor performance is expected since we designed this task to reveal the limitations of only using structural information to predict materials properties.
-The aforementioned model performance across many structure types still uncovers that metals and insulators exhibit distinct XRD patterns, and our model is able to capture those difference effectively.
+Although the perovskite famility poses a challenge to the structure-based model, the poor performance is expected since we designed this task to reveal the limitations of only using structural information to predict materials properties.
+The aforementioned model performance across many structure types still uncovers that metals and insulators exhibit distinct XRD patterns, and our model is able to capture those differences effectively.